ISO/IEEE 11073 Personal Health Data Standards: Service Model

 The Service Model defines flexible and efficient ways in which an Agent may pass a Manager configuration information.
 In this way the Manager can build its own picture of the objects possessed by the Agent.

-It is important to note that Agents are able to describe themselves during the association (or "discovery") stage.
+Agents are able to describe themselves during the association (or "discovery") stage.
 An Agent announces that it has a standard configuration, that is likely to be known by the Manager, or a non-standard configuration.
 In either case, the Manager may ask the Agent to describe all of its objects (and thus its capabilities) during a configuration process.
 Agents can be as simple or as complex as the application demands.
 In this way the Manager builds a map of all of the Agent's objects.
 This provides a plug and play capability.

 The Service Model also defines flexible and efficient ways in which an Agent may pass a Manager measurement data values.

 Communication Model

 The communication model supports the topology of one or more Agents communicating over point-to-point connections to a single Manager.
 The IEEE 11073 standards are transport-independent and assume that a transport layer (such as Bluetooth or Zigbee) can be established between an Agent and a Manager by some mechanism that is outside the scope of the standards.

 For each point-to-point connection, the dynamic system behavior is defined by a connection state machine.
 The connection state machine defines the states and sub-states an Agent and Manager pair passes through, including states related to connection, association, and operation.
 The communication model also defines in detail the entry, exit, and error conditions for the respective states including various operating procedures for measurement data transmission.

 Another function of the communication model is to convert the abstract data modeling (ASN.1 representations of objects) used in the DIM into a "transfer syntax".
 A transformation process known as the Medical Device Encoding Rules (MDER) takes the data contained in an object and encodes it into a binary message to be sent using the communication model.
 (Other encoding rules can optionally be used.)
 After transmission the messages can be unambiguously decoded and the objects and their data extracted.

 Note that the MDER rules are a subset of the BER rules.
 This MDER-encoded ASN.1 representation of objects is similar in concept to using XML as a machine-independent method of exchanging data (indeed, the XER transfer syntax transfers ASN.1 objects in XML).
 However the differences are that MDER messages are much smaller than the equivalent XML messages, and much simpler for machines to convert to and from internal data structures.